insanityfarm/sweetlily/wp-content/plugins/envira-gallery-lite/readme.txt

 * <a href="http://enviragallery.com/addons/nextgen-importer-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">NextGen Importer</a> - Not a fan of NextGen Gallery?
 Want to switch from NextGen Gallery?
 You can do that in few simple clicks.
 * Want us to add something else?
 Suggest a feature and we'll get it added!

-After reading this feature list, you can probably imagine why Envira is the best WordPress gallery plugin in the market.
+After reading this feature list, you can probably imagine why Envira is the best WordPress photo gallery plugin in the market.

 But don't just take our word.
 See what one of the expert WordPress consultants and core contributor is saying:

 > When it comes to WordPress gallery plugins, <strong>Envira has no equal</strong>.
 Solid enough to do the job right, while flexible enough to handle any situation you can throw at it.<br>
 > Andrew Norcross - Expert WordPress Consultant

-= WordPress Gallery Demo =
+= WordPress Photo Gallery Demo =

 Envira Gallery is truly the perfect combination of Easy and Powerful.

-While Envira offers tons of features, below are some of the most requested gallery demos.
+While Envira offers tons of features, below are some of the most requested photo gallery demos.

 * <a href="http://enviragallery.com/demo/lightbox-gallery-demo/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">WordPress Lightbox Gallery Demo</a>
 * <a href="http://enviragallery.com/demo/masonry-gallery-demo/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">WordPress Masonry Gallery Demo</a>